UWEZO Youth Empowerment is a youth led disabled persons organisation (DPO), run by and for young disabled people in Rwanda.

 Raising Aspirations Project

 The project uses an innovative mentoring approach where 30 disabled youth each mentor a disabled child (aged 7-16 years) who are either not attending school regularly or aren’t attending at all.
+The mentors provide 1-2-1 support for children to help with their school work and also to build communications skills and self-confidence.

 AbleChildAfrica is working with UWEZO to pilot and develop the mentoring approach, looking towards a potential scale up to reach more disabled children.